esteinborn/drupal-nys-global-nav/README.md

   outside of any page HTML.
 This is usually preferred for the horizontal agency navigation header format.
 For the vertical agency navigation format you should disable the automatic insertion of

+## Notes for later ##
+If you have Universal Navigation implemented via blocks placed through the user interface, you probably shouldn't use the automatic insertion of this module.
+If you do, the aggressive placement of automatic insertion will cause the global navigation to appear before the Universal Navigation.